gbif/data-blog/content/post/2021-07-21-did-you-know.md

 ##### Notes
 - to use the the Species Matching tool for checking a list of taxon names, create a file following the guidelines at the top of the [tool page](https://www.gbif.org/tools/species-lookup); consult or adapt the example files if you are not sure what the guidelines mean
-- for a **sequence blast** (poll option a): try the [Sequence ID tool](https://www.gbif.org/tools/sequence-id).
+- for a **sequence blast** (poll option a): try the [Sequence ID tool](https://www.gbif.org/tools/sequence-id), or [this example](https://www.gbif.org/search?q=TAATCTCTCAACTTTGGCCTTTGGTTTTTTTCTTAACCCAAGGCCTGTAGTTTGGATGGTGGAGGTGTGCTGGCTTGCTCTCCTGTCGGTCAGCTCCTCTGAAAAGAATCAGCAAAGGGAAACGCACCTGTTCCTGCATCTTGTGCTTCTGGCATTGATAACTGTCCATGCCTGTTATGGCTCAGATGCCTTTTGGATCGGTTGAGCGTCTTTGCTTACAGTTGTCCTTTGGACATTTTTGAC).
 This feature is only available for selected taxon groups
 - to find **clusters** of occurrence records (poll option b), use the advanced occurrence search facet "[Is in cluster](https://www.gbif.org/occurrence/search?advanced=1&is_in_cluster=true)".
 This is an early feature at this point, still under ongoing development - you can read more [here](https://www.gbif.org/news/4U1dz8LygQvqIywiRIRpAU/new-data-clustering-feature-aims-to-improve-data-quality-and-reveal-cross-dataset-connections).
 A cluster groups occurrence records that appear to be somehow related.
 Examples are: siblings of herbarium specimens deposited in other collections; derived units like eDNA data sampled from a specimen; related multimedia collections; duplicates of records published by different institutions; etc. For occurrence records that were tagged as belonging to a cluster, the record page has a second tab labeled "Cluster", like in [this example](https://www.gbif.org/occurrence/865079977/cluster)
 - the GBIF.org "**[system health](https://www.gbif.org/health)**" indicator page (poll option d) is accessible from the main menu bar of all pages via the little "pulse" symbol.
 You find this next to the language setting, free text search and feedback symbols.
 If the site is not working as expected, or your newly published dataset does not become available as fast as you would expect it to, it is worth checking here whether there are any known issues
 - sorry - a detailed, _downloadable_ report with data validation results (poll option c) is not available - yet.
 You can validate your data using the [data validator](https://www.gbif.org/tools/data-validator) tool, but the report is so far only available online.
 That said, though: the data validator tool is currently under revision, and downloadable reports are one of the features being considered for a future version